 At Wishup, we take care of the hiring, screening, and training process, so you are guaranteed to work with the top 1% of global talent.

-Our virtual assistants are qualified to handle a myriad of administrative tasks.
+Our personal assistants are qualified to handle a myriad of administrative tasks.
 They are genuinely invested in the success of your business, from scheduling your calendar, making travel arrangements, or organizing events.
 There are also no long-term contracts, so you can test the service out and see if it works.

 The best part of working with an outsourcing agency is that you save yourself the time and effort of going through countless resumes and interviews.
 Not to mention the training period.
-We train all our virtual assistants as they are onboarded, so they are ready to start the job as soon as they are assigned to you.
+We train all our personal assistants as they are onboarded, so they are ready to start the job as soon as they are assigned to you.

-Another great perk of outsourcing is that if you don’t click well with your assigned virtual assistant or are not satisfied with the quality of their work, we at Wishup provide you with the option of an instant replacement, no questions asked.
+Another great perk of outsourcing is that if you don’t click well with your assigned personal assistant or are not satisfied with the quality of their work, we at Wishup provide you with the option of an instant replacement, no questions asked.
 In the rare case you face any issue, you can bring it to us, and we will have your replacement ready in a matter of hours.

 Hire The Right Candidate For The Job